rabbotio/nap/README.md

   MAILGUN_API_KEY=key-SOME_RANDOM_NUMBER_HERE
   MAILGUN_DOMAIN=foo.bar
   ```
+  > And optional modify email template at `./template/email-register.js`
   > Then log in with `GraphQL`
   > Status should return as `WAIT_FOR_EMAIL_VERIFICATION` and `VERIFIED_BY_EMAIL` after visit verified link.
   ```